+Some marketers might argue that there are no shortcuts when it comes to keyword research.
+I disagree.
 You can only do so much given everything else on your plate.
 Your search engine optimization or SEO campaign will never be perfect.
-So cut yourself some slack with keyword search engine optimization.
+So cut yourself some slack.

 Do the best you can with your time and your talent.
-Unfortunately, there are some people who would expect to use all 50 keyword tools if there was an official list of 50 keyword tools and techniques.
+Unfortunately, there are some people who would expect to use all 50 keyword tools if they found an official list of 50 keyword tools and techniques.

-The extent of your keyword research is an important topic.
-Sure, you don’t want to go overboard.
-We don’t want you to claim you’re busy either and just try one keyword research tactic.
 You have to decide how much keyword research your website merits.
 Do you really need to research all of the keywords at the beginning?
-Or can you target a certain product, a series of products or maybe a section of the website?
+Or can you target a certain product are series of products or maybe a section of the website?

-Keep in mind as you look at possible keyword phrases that different online marketing research resources will have considerable common ground.
-In other words, you’re going to come across the same keyword phrases no matter where you look.
+Keep in mind as you look at possible keyword phrases that different research resources will have considerable common ground.
+In other words, you’re going to come across the same keyword phrases no matter what tools you use or where you look.

 Sometimes you need to get creative.
-I was running out of ideas once so I got a large book on a topic, skipped the Table of Contents and went right for the index that provided ample ideas for keyword.
-It never hurts to ask someone, particularly the customer, how he would look for your product or service.
-Can you imagine a web site owner targeting “autos” when his customers are searching for “cars”?
+I was running out of ideas once, so I got a large book on a topic, skipped the Table of Contents and went right for the index that provided ample keyword ideas.
+It never hurts to ask someone, particularly the customer, how he or she would look for your product or service.
+Can you imagine a website owner targeting autos when his customers are searching for cars?
 Or maybe the campaign needs to be robust and target both.